Single tank mixing problem

 Modelling flows in psymple

-, the variables \(V(t)\) and \(M(t)\) can be modelled by directly implementing the two differential equations above.
+In psymple, the variables \(V(t)\) and \(M(t)\) can be modelled by directly implementing the two differential equations above.
 In that case, however, would become rigid, meaning that a new situation with more than one in-flow or out-flow would require a new model.
 Instead, consider what is happening at each point a pipe meets the tank.

 For the in-flow pipe, there are fluxes \(V'(t) = r_0(t)\) and \(M'(t) = r_0 (t) c(t)\).
 Similarly for the outflow pipe, \(V'(t) = -r_1(t)\) and \(M'(t) = - r_1(t) M(t)/V(t)\).